 Ideally use hand clippers to shave the hair from a wound (if you don’t have one, blunt ended scissors may do).
 Be very careful and if you have any doubts, do not cut, as owner inflicted wounds happen with surprising regularity.

 Try to shave/trim away the hair from around the wound to a minimum distance of 2-3 cm.
 Sometimes further injury becomes obvious when the hair has been removed such as bruising.
 It is also useful to trim back any longer hairs close to the wound that may fall on the wound and cause contamination.
 Be gentle as the skin around the wound is often sensitive and easily damaged.
 A little bit of Vaseline placed into the wound first can help catch any stray hairs and can then these can be gently removed afterwards.

-The wound should next be cleaned to remove any contaminants.
-If you have any chlorhexidine or povidone-iodine then this can be used, dilute in water with just enough to discolour the water and no more.
+Next, the wound should be cleaned to remove any contaminants.
+If you have any chlorhexidine or povidone-iodine then this can be used.
+Dilute in water with just enough to discolour the water and no more.
 Alternatively, a saline solution can be made using a teaspoon of salt added to a pint of cooled boiled water.

 Do not be tempted to use human products such as creams, ointments or disinfectants such as Savlon, as they can be potentially irritating and toxic if the animal licks the wound.

-Cleaning is a ‘flushing’ process to remove contaminants such as grit and does not involve physical rubbing (which may drive contaminants further into the wound and cause secondary problems such as infection.)
-After flushing, gently ‘blot dry’ the wound and the surrounds in order to remove any antibacterial wash or saline.
+Cleaning is a ‘flushing’ process to remove contaminants such as grit and does not involve physical rubbing (which may drive contaminants further into the wound and cause secondary problems such as infection.).
+After flushing, gently ‘blot dry’ the wound and the surroundings to remove any antibacterial wash or saline.
 This flushing is essential, as cats are big groomers and will be drawn to the area.
 So ensure the area is well rinsed and try to prevent the cat from licking as much as possible.